team-thirtyfour/js13kgame/README.md

 > npm run dev

-> open index.html in browser
+> open `dist/index.html` in browser

-> open src/unit-tests.html in other tab and check all tests are good before commit
+> open `src/unit-tests.html` in other tab and check all tests are good before commit

 To add a new test, add a new spec file and export it in `src/mainSpec.js`.
+F5 in browser must show new tests.

 ## Build and Release